 We are keen to attract well-motivated and able research students.
 Prospective applicants who would like to discuss particular research areas are welcome to contact staff members associated with each of the main research areas.

-The School provides for both UK and International students a friendly and stimulating research environment.
+We provide you with a friendly and stimulating research environment.
 Students in the Graduate School form an important part of the life in the School of Mathematics at Birmingham.